 Overlooking Edinburgh is Arthur’s seat; a constant reminder that, in Scotland, the wilderness is never far away.
 Arthur’s seat is a craggy hill, on the site of a dormant volcano.
 It promises panoramic views of the city and is a relatively easy climb, making it ideal for those on a family break.

-After a long day exploring, take off your hiking boots, drop the shopping bags, deflate your bag pipes and retire to a cosy holiday cottage.
-Below, you’ll find a few of our favourite Edinburgh snugs.
+After a long day exploring, take off your hiking boots, drop the shopping bags, deflate your bag pipes and retire to a cosy holiday cottage in Edinburgh.
+Below, you’ll find a few of our favourite snugs.